China, Russia rise in C. Africa as Western influence shrinks - Journal du Cameroun

 Coupled with Russian involvement at state level is an apparent bid for hearts and minds — a convoy of about 20 Russian trucks crossed into northern CAR last month from Sudan on what is officially described as a mission to help refurbish run-down hospitals.

+“We will be happy to reflect on various ways of intensifying our relations, first and foremost in the humanitarian and economic fields,” Putin told Touadera, who said in reply, “Our country is currently among the least developed (economies), but we have enormous potential.”

+The two presidents also praised the ties that their countries had during the Soviet era, according to remarks published by the Kremlin.

-Thierry Vircoulon, a CAR specialist at the French Institute of International Relations (IFRI) think tank, said Russia, under President Vladimir Putin, was craving a “historic revenge” after post-Cold War humiliation and western countries were “tired” of Africa.
+Thierry Vircoulon, a CAR specialist at the French Institute of International Relations (IFRI) think tank, said Russia was craving a “historic revenge” after post-Cold War humiliation and Western countries were “tired” of Africa.

-CAR’s President Faustin Archange Touadera arrived in Russia on Wednesday to attend an economic gathering in Saint Petersburg, where he was likely to meet President Putin.

 – Anglosphere decline –